 Jennis’s rootsy sound is at times bluesy, at times funky, jazzy or folky, with a hint of exotic ethnic influences.
 Dennis’s compositions, while rooted in blues traditions and inspired by the likes of JJ Cale and Ben Harper, hint at his love of Middle Eastern and African music.
 Jen, brought up by a musicologist father, infuses the duo’s sound with her passion for many styles and traditions ranging from rock and reggae to funk, celtic and African music.
 Her well-worn role as bass guitarist ignites the groove and she cooks it up with a good dose of the “chopping” bow technique from the world of roots fiddling.

 Their debut album, The Current, was released in June, 2014 and has charted at college radio stations across Canada.
 The Current received notice from The Toronto Blues Society who nominated them as finalists in their 2015 Talent Search Contest.
+They were invited to showcase at the 2017 Toronto Blues Summit.
 Since the album’s release, Jennis has been performing regularly at bars, house concerts, festivals, cafés, community centres and private parties all over Ontario and reaching west as far as Northern BC.
 The duo has three sets of material, mostly original with some jazz, reggae, funk, R&B and blues classics reinterpreted in the Jennis style.
 Adding to that a sprinkling of early American jazz and African chants, Jennis is set to entertain diverse audiences.

 A new album is in the works and plans are underway for a second western-Canada tour for summer 2017.